October 18, 2010

 All that makes for a good "chewing of the fat" but unless there is something I can learn from all this, I kind of tune out and find a way out of the conversation.
 I do not want to live in the past, certainly not someone else's past, and certainly not someone else's Imagined past.

 Glory Days, we all talk about them, but really, what does it do for us now?

 When it comes to Krav Maga, reality self defense, we must always remember that the true Glory Days are now.
 I shall explain.

 There is a story told by a Russian martial arts/security expert.
-When he was a young boy he was taking a walk thought a park near his home town.
-He saw an old man walking alone through the park, his hand behind his back, just enjoying the day.
+When he was a young boy he was taking a walk through a park near his home.
+He saw an old man walking alone through the park, his hands behind his back, just enjoying the day.
 As is sometimes seen in those parts he had medals on his shirt, perhaps it was a special day commemorating a great victory or some other national event.
 Those medals indicated that in his younger days this man was a war hero.
 He had served in World War Two and had bravely defended his nation.
 Perhaps as he was walking through the park the day his thoughts went back to old comrades, lost in battle.

 He was deep in thought when two poor excuses for human beings approached him.
 They were young men, reeking of alcohol and smoking cheap smelly cigarettes.
 They thought they would have some fun at the veteran's expense and maybe get some cash to support their disgusting habits.

 The young men approached the veteran, their intention was obvious.